plexsystems/konstraint/test/doc/expected.md

 * [Containers should not have a writable root filesystem](#containers-should-not-have-a-writable-root-filesystem)
 * [PodSecurityPolicies should require that a read-only root filesystem is set](#podsecuritypolicies-should-require-that-a-read-only-root-filesystem-is-set)

-## Containers must drop all capabilitites
+## Containers must drop all capabilities

 **Severity:** violation